 AMCs shall not accept requests for redemption from a claimant pending completion of the transmission of units in his / her favour.

-The Stamp duty is payable by the claimant with respect to the indemnity bond and affidavit, shall be in accordance with the stamp duty prescribed by law.
+The Stamp duty is payable by the claimant with respect to the indemnity bond and affidavit, shall be in

 C. PERIODIC DISCLOSURES